wayfindrltd/wayfindr-demo-ios/README.md

 The following steps are required to run the project:

-Download the required dependencies using cocoapods:
+Download the required dependencies using cocoapods 0.39.0:

     $ pod install